Wootton Wawen, St Peter's Church

-Taking up the entire north east wall of is wonderful altar tomb of Francis Smith (d.
+Taking up the entire north-east wall of is a wonderful altar tomb of Francis Smith (d.
 1605) depicting the bearded figure of the deceased in a reclining state.
 Against the south wall is a huge marble monument erected by Sir Robert Knight to his children.
 Knight's own tomb is hidden by a fanciful marble plinth and urn at the east end.
-Knight was the cashier of the ill-fated South Sea Company, the government financed fraud that became known as the 'South Sea Bubble'.
+Knight was the cashier of the ill-fated South Sea Company, the government-financed fraud that became known as the 'South Sea Bubble'.

 These are just the highlights of what is a marvellous historic church - it is hard to do it justice in this short guide.